 bp owns or manages around 4,300 miles of pipelines – enough to stretch from Chicago to London – and carries an average of 1.1 million barrels of hydrocarbon products on a daily basis

-bp operates large, modern refineries in Cherry Point, Washington; Whiting, Indiana; and Toledo, Ohio.
-Our three US refineries each play a key role in powering regional transportation networks
+bp operates large, modern refineries in Cherry Point, Washington, and Whiting, Indiana.
+Our US refineries play a key role in powering regional transportation networks